Each Virtual Room in SPAT can have its own artificial reverberation.

 Every variable of the Virtual Room reverberation can be directly edited through the onscreen controls in realtime.

-Toggle the entire reverberation engine for the room.
+Enable/disable the tail of the reverberation engine for the room.

 Internally, spatial variations are computed using a kind of 3D network of reverb, and this setting toggles between an 8x8 (standard) or 16x16 size (high).
 The choice of which sounds best is left up to you, as this depends on the source material at hand, although it must be emphasised that the high density setting consumes fairly more CPU and that the colour of the reverb can be altered by this setting, particularly at some extreme parameter setting combinations.